 - Awards and acknowledgement of effort and achievement

-Technology is an integral and exciting part of the school curriculum.
+Digital technology is an integral and exciting part of the school curriculum.
 At Holy Name Primary School we strive to integrate this throughout all aspects of our student’s learning.
 The use of iMAC computers, iPads and various robotics technologies are some examples of how we aim to encourage students to become effective producers, consumers and communicators of information.
-The school also has a weekly lunch time ‘Coding Club’ which is facilitated by teachers and provides students with the opportunity to experiment, collaborate and problem solve through the use of Bloxels EDU and Sphero Edu programs.
-We have recently purchased a class set of twenty BBC Micro:bit: go bundle’s which are the newest and easiest way to learn coding, programming and electronics.
-We are excited about the endless possibilities this micro computer will be used for, by our students.
+The school also has a weekly lunch time ‘Coding Club’.
+In 2023 we have Digimaker, an external company running a Coding Club weekly during lunch time for students in Grade 3 – 6.
+In previous years staff have run the coding club as an opportunity for students to experiment, collaborate and problem solve through the use of Bloxels EDU, Sphero Edu programs, MicroBit kits and online programs.

 All students, across all year levels, have the opportunity to use technology in the class room on a daily basis using Google apps for Education, as well as other online educational programs.